 Thailand is a jackpot for tropical fruit fans.
-One of the most remarkable is Manilkara zapota, mostly known as Sapodilla in Thailand.
-The fruit has brown skin, reminds a small potato with its ovate shape and small size.
+One of the most remarkable is the Manilkara zapota, mostly known as Sapodilla in Thailand.
+The fruit has brown skin and is similar in appearance to a small potato with its oval shape and small size.
 The fruit is native to Mexico and was first grown in the Yucatán Peninsula.

 Nowadays, Sapodilla is very common in Thailand.
-What is more, the fruit is one of the favourites among farmers because the tree is very hardy and can grow under any conditions without using extra fertiliser.
-Sapodilla is very soft and melty inside with brownish or yellowish colours and some black seeds.
-Taste is very firm, malty, sweet, and juicy.
+The fruit is one of the favourites among farmers because the tree is very hardy and can grow under any condition without using extra fertilizer.
+Sapodilla is very soft inside with brownish or yellowish colours and some black seeds.
+The taste is very firm, malty, sweet, and juicy.

-Harvesting season lasts from September until December, you can try ripe and fresh sapodilla or eat some desserts from it around Thailand.
+Harvesting season lasts from September until December when you can try ripe and fresh sapodilla or you can eat it in some desserts around Thailand.